Evidence Generation Bootcamp FAQs

 DigitalHealth.London’s Accelerator is a 12-month programme which supports companies across a broader range of areas including evidence generation, but also working with the NHS, refining products, market navigation and much more.
 The Launchpad programme is a 12-week programme for earlier stage companies, supporting them to launch a new product into the NHS.

-The Evidence Generation Bootcamp specifically focuses on evidence generation for digital health companies, which differs from the NHS Innovation Accelerator (NIA) which is a broader national spread and adoption programme for healthcare innovations (not just digital innovation).
+The Evidence Generator Bootcamp specifically focuses on evidence generation for digital health companies, which differs from the NHS Innovation Accelerator (NIA) which is a broader national spread and adoption programme for healthcare innovations (not just digital innovation).

 The SBRI Healthcare programme provides funding to develop innovations that meet the challenges facing the healthcare system.
 The DigitalHealth.London Bootcamp works with companies who have already developed solutions.